 b.
 Legal basis

-As soon as your request has been handled and the relevant issue has been finally clarified, your personal data which was processed via the contact form will be deleted.
-Further storage may occur in individual cases if required by law.
+After unsubscribing from the newsletter, your personal data will be deleted.
+Further storage may take place in individual cases if required by law.

 b.
 Legal basis

-The processing of the IP address for the pre-selection of the country-specific donation form is necessary to facilitate the correct selection of the donee or the issuance of the donation receipt and thus serves the protection of a legitimate interest of Malteser Hilfsdienst e.V. and Malteser Hospitaldienst Austria.
-The processing is based on § 6 paragraph 1 lit. g) KDR-OG.
+The processing of the IP address for the pre-selection of the country-specific donation form is necessary to facilitate the correct selection of the donation recipient or the creation of the donation receipt and thus serves to protect a legitimate interest of Malteser Hilfsdienst e.V. and Malteser Hospitaldienst Austria.
+The processing is based on § 6 para.
+1 lit. g) KDR-OG.

 HRpuls is a software for applicant management, recording applicant data, managing applications as well as for communicating with applicants.